-Know How Well Candidates Use English
+Measure How Well Students Can Use English

-The TOEFL iBT test uses integrated tasks to measure all four skills students need to communicate: reading, listening, speaking and writing.
+The TOEFL iBT test uses integrated tasks to measure all 4 skills students need to communicate: reading, listening, speaking and writing.
 Students may read a passage, listen to a lecture, assimilate what they have learned and then speak or write just as they do in a classroom.

-- academic course content
+- Academic course content

-- campus situations
+- Campus situations

-- familiar topics
+- Familiar topics